spacepy/spacepy/Doc/source/quickstart.rst

 * ``corrd_trans``

-Pycdf - Python Access to NASA CDF Library
+pyCDF - Python Access to NASA CDF Library
 =========================================

 pycdf provides a "pythonic" interface to the NASA CDF library.
 It requires